Chiranjeevi521/ApplitoolsHackathon/README.md

 # ApplitoolsHackathon
 This project is to showcase cases that are automated as part of Applitools Hackathon

+USER : chiranjeevi.dasatti@planonsoftware.com
+Team : Applitools Hackathon 2019 (chiranjeevi.dasatti@planonsoftware.com)

 Driver settings (For Chrome Driver) :